rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part1.md

 The events unfolding in 2020 accelerated the adoption of remote work in ways no one could have predicted.
-Whether your organization plans to use Windows® Virtual Desktop (WVD) to fill this need rapidly or is on the hunt for a new Virtual desktop infrastructure (VDI) solution, this two-part blog series gives you an idea of the ways WVD solves for work anywhere scenarios and provides some important considerations for deploying the new service.
+Whether your organization plans to use Windows® Virtual Desktop (WVD) to fill this need rapidly or is on the hunt for a new virtual desktop infrastructure (VDI) solution, this three-part blog series gives you an idea of the ways WVD solves for work anywhere scenarios and provides some important considerations for deploying the new service.